-Zebra and quagga mussels damage native ecosystems and water supply pipes and valves.
-Growing in thick blankets that clog pipes, pumps, valves, water intakes, trash racks, and boat engines, they are difficult to remove and are almost impossible to eradicate.
+Zebra, quagga, and golden mussels damage native ecosystems and water supply infrastructure.
+Growing in thick blankets that clog pipes, pumps, valves, water intakes, trash racks and boat engines, these invasive mussels are difficult to remove and eradicate.
+They attach to boats, aquatic plants, bait buckets and other water-recreation equipment, spreading when these items are moved from infested waters to other water bodies.
+Their microscopic larvae can be transported in a live well, bilge or bait bucket.

 - Inspect all exposed surfaces – small mussels feel like sandpaper to the touch.